-“Oh, but this gift card has expired.
+“This gift card has expired.
 Sorry.”

 Don’t you hate hearing those words?

 I had that happen to me this morning when I was taking my favorite three girls (wife and two daughters) to Einsteins for a bagel.
-The Einsteins breakfast bagel sandwiches are excellent, by the way.

-Anyway, we were partly lured to Einsteins because of a $5 off gift card we had.
+We were partly lured to Einsteins because of a $5 off gift card we had.
 A family member had given us this card as a gift.

 It was a great morning otherwise.
 But I couldn’t help reflect on the negative experience with the gift card.
 Two things bother me about the expiring gift card: